Walt Woodward III

-Walt Woodward III (February 10, 1959 – June 8, 2010) was an American rock drummer who played in several bands, including Shark Island and Saints Or Sinners/The Scream.
+Walt Woodward III (February 10, 1959 – June 8, 2010) was an American rock drummer who played in several bands, including Shark Island and Saints or Sinners and the Scream.

-He replaced original Saints Or Sinners/The Scream drummer Scott Travis, who left the band to replace drummer Dave Holland in Judas Priest, in 1989.
+He replaced original Saints or Sinners and the Scream drummer Scott Travis, who left the band to replace drummer Dave Holland in Judas Priest, in 1989.

-Walt started his career in the New York/New Jersey area, playing in Rachel, featuring Riot vocalist Rhett Forrester, and Americade, as well as several other bands.
-His move to California enabled him to be a part of Sweet Savage, Shark Island and The Scream.
+Walt started his career in the New York and New Jersey area, playing in Rachel, featuring Riot vocalist Rhett Forrester, and Americade, as well as several other bands.
+His move to California enabled him to be a part of Sweet Savage, Shark Island and the Scream.
 Walt also did a worldwide tour with surf guitar legend Dick Dale.

 He was also in a three-day line-up with the heavy metal band, Twisted Sister in March 1982.

-Walt returned to New Jersey and played in various local bands, including The Painkillers.
+Walt returned to New Jersey and played in various local bands, including the Painkillers.

-Death

-Woodward was pronounced dead on June 8, 2010.
-He died of alcohol poisoning.
+Walt died on June 8, 2010 at the age of 51 from liver failure caused by alcohol poisoning.